House Republicans weigh stripping Greene from committee assignments as GOP senators repudiate her views - KTVZ

 From comments questioning whether the Parkland school shooting was a “false flag” to her doubts that a plane really hit a Pentagon on September 11, 2001, to CNN’s reporting last week on her indicated support for executing prominent Democrats before running for Congress, many Republican senators are saying enough is enough.

-Republicans are at a crossroad in the House with Greene as Democrats threaten to act, and GOP members of Congress “are going to have to decide who they want to be,” a top GOP senator said on Tuesday.
+Republicans are at a crossroads in the House, as Democrats threaten to act, and GOP members of Congress “are going to have to decide who they want to be,” a top GOP senator said on Tuesday.

 Greene is meeting with McCarthy, but it’s not clear if he will take steps to remove her from her committees or merely have a discussion with her.
 In the meantime, Democrats have pledged to move a resolution that would strip Greene of her committees if McCarthy does not act.
 The resolution will go before the House Rules Committee on Wednesday.
 It is unclear when it would come to the floor in the absence of action by McCarthy.